If there was one phrase that I most often heard during my twenties, it would be: “… but you don’t look sick.”

 My doctors made it clear a natural health lifestyle would kill me faster than my condition.
 I was desperate to end my suffering… so I started looking into natural health alternatives, figuring I had nothing to lose.

-I was skeptical (did I mention hopeless??), and honestly prayed that my neurologist was right… that a natural health lifestyle would kill me faster (since I was unable to end it myself).
+I was skeptical (did I mention hopeless??), and honestly prayed that my neurologist was right… that a natural health lifestyle would kill me faster (since I couldn’t end it myself).

 No matter what happened… something needed to change.
 No matter what the results were, my suffering needed to end.